FourierNets enable the design of highly non-local optical encoders for computational imaging: Discussion

+\textbf{Limitations} While we have fully demonstrated that our framework now enables computational E2E optimization of large non-local optical encoders, we do not focus on their hardware implementation.
+The specific claims regarding the potential benefits of ROI-specific optimization of optical encoders are only evaluated in simulation, and have only been evaluated for whole brain larval zebrafish data.

 \textbf{Reproducibility} We train on 8 Quadro RTX 8000 GPUs for the largest experiments, and have described our pre-processing, training, and testing procedures in Appendix \ref{appendixpsftraining}, \ref{appendiximplementationdetails}, \ref{appendixnetworkcomparison}.
-We will also release our simulation software, training scripts, and our datasets upon publication.
+We have made our simulation software, training scripts, and our datasets available at \url{https://github.com/TuragaLab/snapshotscope}.

+\textbf{Broader Impact} End-to-end optimization of optics can improve image quality but also enable multiplexed imaging not currently possible with standard optics.
+Our PyTorch-based optical modeling library as well as our neural network architectures are publicly available and could enable new experiments in neuroscience via whole-brain imaging at an order of magnitude greater temporal resolution.
+Our training procedure does require long optimization periods with many GPUs, which poses a carbon footprint and barrier to usage compared to conventional microscopy.